 Following are the simple steps that can be followed to make an effective project-scheduling template using excel,

-- Define project activities using WBS and Deliverable Diagram.
+- Define project activities using WBS and Deliverable diagrams.

 - Evaluating activities relationship to define how activities are linked to each other and what is the most appropriate sequence of their occurrence.